 The second holiday weekend in March, I traveled with Morgan to Bordeaux.
 This trip became even more important in my grieving process.
 By this time, I had suppressed a lot of feelings.
 I felt as if I would explode at any moment.
 I struggled with feelings of grief, not receiving enough sleep, and the constant challenge of dealing with cultural and language barriers.

-As I sat, I let go of all the stress and bottled-up nerves that I spoke of in part one.
+As I sat, I let go of all the stress and bottled-up nerves.
 It felt like something inside me finally turned on.
 Then, all of a sudden, all of the emotions that I bottled up came out.
 Again, I didn’t realize at the time that this was a huge stepping stone in my grieving process.
 I would only realize it months later.
 But, that day in the church, something struck me with a moment of clarity that shook me to my core.
 It began a moment of serious self-realization and trusting myself in order to understand what I needed to make these feelings of intense sadness go away.

 I usually schedule my trips meticulously.
 On this day, at this time, I hadn’t.
 I had stumbled upon this place — it found me.
 After that moment, my grief became a whole lot easier to process.
 My walls came down.